voltdogmusic/ProfilingARecurisveVsIterativePatternGenerator/README.txt

 This program compares an iterative and recursive implementation of a function that produces a sequence of numbers, ie: 0 1 2 5 12 29 ... where each term of the sequence is twice the previous term plus the term before the previous term. f(n) = 2(n-1)+n-2

+To Use:
+Input the number of terms to calculate, select an implementation type, click compute.

 The efficiency of each implementation type is calculated as follows:

 //Efficiency Variable Definition: